Written by Vivian Trinh

 There’s a huge mistake we likely all make in the early stages of our career – being too focused on our desired industry.
 In today’s competitive job market, transferable knowledge and experience are just as important as acing our sector-specific skills.
 Not to mention, many services nowadays overlap – think finance and tech, NGOs and green technology, or even hospitality and marketing.
 While an internship is about gaining skills in your sector, an internship abroad with a network of interns outside of your field is also a great opportunity to diversify your knowledge and expose you to different business cultures.
 These are all valuable skills that future employers will appreciate.

-This summer, leading architecture firms Transform Architecture and Royal HaskoningDHV spoke to CRCC Asia interns at our first Ho Chi Minh City Business Seminar.
+This summer, we spoke to some Ho Chi Minh City architects and leading architecture firms Transform Architecture and Royal HaskoningDHV.
 The topic?
 International standards and the challenges and benefits of sustainable growth in Vietnam.
 But…what about interns who aren’t looking for a career in architecture?
 Here’s where transferable knowledge comes into play.

 International standards apply to all global industries.
 Sustainability is the driving philosophy for much of today’s economic growth.
 Both of these concepts should not be limited to the architecture industry.
 Seeing how this industry successfully navigates international standards and sustainability in Vietnam can provide other industries valuable cultural, legal, and business insight.

 Following the business seminar, members of the Ho Chi Minh City business community came to network with the interns, exposing them to more industries, ideas, and of course, global connections.
 Participants included members from the NGO, finance, accounting, health, marketing, hospitality, and engineering industries.